racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/FormWizardPractical.md

 params['result'] = result
 [[/code]]

-The last line is a PyLabs 5 specific dictionary.
-This `params` dictionary is used throughout the whole PyLabs 5 framework and is a key element to pass on data from one level to another.
+The last line is a Pylabs 5 specific dictionary.
+This `params` dictionary is used throughout the whole Pylabs 5 framework and is a key element to pass on data from one level to another.

 ##Creating Wizards